developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 ## Loading Packages

 Packages are external files that add new features and commands to LaTeX.
 They must be loaded in the preamble using the `\usepackage` command.
+The order in which packages are loaded can be important, as some packages depend on others.

 - `\usepackage[options]{package_name}`: Loads a package, with optional settings.